 - How did you get introduced to Python?

-- What is Orange and what was your motivation for building it?
+- What was your motivation for creating Electricity Map?

-- What are some of the most interesting or innovative uses of Orange that you are aware of?
+- What are some of the most interesting uses of the data in your database and API that you are aware of?

 Keep In Touch